open-amt-cloud-toolkit/mps/docs/Local/installMPS.md

 [![mps](../assets/images/MPS_npmrundev.png)](../assets/images/MPS_npmrundev.png)

->**Note:** Because the *generateCertificates* field was set to True in the .mpsrc file, certificates will be generated and stored in the ../mps/private directory.
+>**Note:** Because the *generateCertificates* field is set to true in the .mpsrc file, certificates will be generated and stored in the ../mps/private directory.

 <br>